-A business cannot run without an absence management policy.
+A business cannot run without an employee absence policy.
 You need to clearly define and communicate where you stand with things like leave entitlement and sick pay, and whether that is enhanced or limited to Statutory Sick Pay.

-What is an Absence Management Policy?
+What is an Absence Policy?

 Employee absences are inevitable.
 People will get sick, people will have dentist appointments, and people will have to take time off work to deal with issues at home.
 The employee who never misses a single day’s work throughout their entire career just doesn’t exist.
 People will miss work from time to time.
 It just happens.

-Why Do You Need an Absence Policy?
+Why Do You Need It

 Well, what sort of business doesn’t want fewer unplanned absences and more satisfied employees?